toddharding/opencv-android-starter-project/README.md

 OpenCV Android Starter Project

+Version 0.1 (this is the initial version and has not been fully tested)

 ##Prerequisites
 * Eclipse must be installed
 * You must have an Android Device with a Camera